SwagarikaGiri/Multi-PredGO/README.md

 ## This is the readme file that contains the guidelines and information about the compilation of the code of the following paper

-**Paper Name:-** MultiPredGO: Deep Multi-Modal Protein Function Prediction by Integrating Protein Structure, Sequence, and Interaction Information
+**Paper Name:-** MultiPredGO: Deep Multi-Modal Protein Function Prediction by Amalgamating Protein Structure, Sequence, and Interaction Information

 - **Authors:** Swagarika Jaharlal Giri<sup>1</sup>, Pratik Dutta<sup>1</sup>, Parth Halani<sup>2</sup> and Sriparna Saha<sup>1</sup>
 - **Affiliation:** <sup>1</sup>Department of Computer Science and Engineering, IIT Patna, India, <sup>2</sup>Depatment of Computer Science and Engineering, IIIT Guwahati, India